 2- Email overhaul

 Just coming off a holiday gift-giving season, it can be hard to stop spending.
-But you can help this by avoiding things that trigger spending, like marketing emails.The first thing I did in 2018 to get my spending under control.Click To Tweet
+But you can help this by avoiding things that trigger spending, like marketing emails.The first thing I do in the new year to get my spending under control.Click To Tweet

-The first thing I did in 2018 to get my spending under control was to unsubscribe to all those business emails offering discounts and promo codes.
+The first thing I do in the new year to get my spending under control is to unsubscribe to all those business emails offering discounts and promo codes.

 By law, they are required to include a way to unsubscribe in each email.
 It’s at the bottom, and sometimes you need to search for it, but it’s there.
 It will be called ‘unsubscribe’ or ‘opt-out.’